mobile-cloud-computing/HandsGripAPI/README.md

 # HandsGripAPI
 Run the main.py file from Server.
+You need uvicorn webserver installed.
 The server has access to the AI model for predicting strength.
 It receives POST request and accepts data in JSON format.